NLeSC/python-template/{{cookiecutter.project_name}}/project_setup.md

 ## Continuous code quality

 - [Sonarcloud](https://sonarcloud.io/) is used to perform quality analysis and code coverage report on each push
-- The GitHub organization and repository must be added Sonarcloud for analysis to work
+- Sonarcloud must be configured for the analysis to work
   1. go to [Sonarcloud](https://sonarcloud.io/projects/create)
   2. login with your GitHub account
   3. add organization or reuse existing
-  4. setup repository
+  4. set up repository
   5. go to [new code definition administration page](https://sonarcloud.io/project/new_code?id={{ cookiecutter.github_organization }}_{{ cookiecutter.project_name }}) and select `Number of days` option
 - The analysis will be run by [GitHub Action workflow](.github/workflows/quality.yml)
 - To be able to run the analysis, a token must be created at [Sonarcloud account](https://sonarcloud.io/account/security/) and this token must be added as `SONAR_TOKEN` to [secrets on GitHub](https://github.com/{{ cookiecutter.github_organization }}/{{ cookiecutter.project_name }}/settings/secrets/actions)